pkardas/notes/books/pytest/notes.md

 Flag `--setup-show` shows us the order of operations of tests and fixtures, including the setup and teardown phases of the fixtures.

-The scope dictates how often the setup and teardown get run whet it is used by multiple test functions:
+The scope dictates how often the setup and teardown get run when it is used by multiple test functions:

 - _function_ - (default scope) run once per test function.
 The setup is run before each test using the fixture.
 The teardown is run after each test using the fixture.